Found this interesting font on a government letter in an archive. Would love to learn the type face!

 1 Answer

-The general genre is neogrotesque, and it looks like Univers was the main inspiration.
-A lot of characters especially GQty17 are similar.
+The general genre is neogrotesque, and it looks like Univers was the main inspiration or even that this is a licensed version of it.
+A lot of characters especially GQty17 are very similar, almost identical.
+(It's heavily inked so it's hard to be sure what the original font design looks like underneath the noise.)

-But this doesn't look like a standard font-it looks like something made by some kind of lettering or reproduction machine.
-Aside from the fact that I don't recognize it, some odd spacing on the lower case especially (the wide floaty r and y) suggest a machine which had to use a set of specific character widths.
-That reminds me of an adaptation IBM did of Univers for typewriter-but that looks slightly different to this, more tightly spaced.
+But the spacing is very different to any version of Univers I've ever seen.
+Univers has very regular spacing, this has lots of weird gaps like at the "vic" on Services or after the "r".
+So this doesn't look like Univers in metal type or phototype-it looks like something made by some kind of limited lettering or reproduction machine.
+The odd spacing on the lower case suggests a machine which had to use a set of specific character widths.
+It reminds me a lot of an adaptation IBM did of Univers for typewriter-but that looks different to this, far more tightly spaced.
+(Tighter than the metal type, in fact.)
 Overall this feels like something drawn by an engineer creating a machine, one in which the letterforms weren't the highest priority.

 More subtly, this could be the effect of ink spread and I'd need to measure to be sure, but this also feels a bit more monoline than most standard font design, the horizontal strokes would perhaps normally be slightly thinner compared to the verticals.
-But it's subtle and I could be seeing things on that one.
+But it's subtle and I could be seeing things on that one, it could be an effect of the reproduction method.

 To find something like this, I would search for fonts in the neogrotesque style but not the famous ones, not Helvetica and Univers and Folio, look at more recent fonts by more experimental designers interested in more "outsider art" feeling fonts.
-Authentic Sans has a lot of the "not-designed" feel of this font, and maybe also check out Reader by Colophon too.
+Authentic Sans has a lot of the "not-designed" feel of this font, it's free in the basic styles with a paid-for version in more weights, and maybe also check out Reader by Colophon too.
 Or look at Fonts In Use and start clicking through the neogrotesque fonts that have been popular lately.

-There's a freeware digitization of Univers in eight styles called U001 (released by font digitization company URW for a freeware project-long story).
+There's a freeware digitization of Univers in eight styles called U001 (released by font digitization company URW for a freeware project-long story), which I used for the remake.
 But it's not going to look quite like this in overall color, it actually has more stroke contrast than the original Univers, so it's going to look much more "designed" than this.
 Still, it's a nice family and I use it often.

 -